AirGateway/NDC-Gateway-Developer-Guide/README.md

 > **v17.2** that will replace **FlightPrice** with **OfferPrice** and adding
 > new methods.

-Authentication
+## Authentication

+To be able to access our platform you will have to get the proper credentials at our [Developer Portal](https://dev.airgateway.net/).
+After registration, you would be able to apply for an Authentication key [here](https://dev.airgateway.net/apis/).

 ----
 All requests sent to the **NDC Aggregation Platform**  are required to be consumer-authenticated with a two HTTP headers pair:

+- **Authorization**: {Authorization-key} (obtained from our Dev Portal)
-> **AG-Consumer**:  {Consumer-ID} (three chars. code)
+- **AG-Consumer**:  {Consumer-ID}  (a three chars. code)
-> **AG-Authorization**: {Authorization-key}

 ----------

 Note regarding Authentication:

-	 We will provide further details on how NDC Participant authentication (IATA number, Agency ID in NDC messages Party block) must be provided since this could be related to final production stage.
+> We will provide further details on how NDC Participant authentication
+> (IATA number, Agency ID in NDC messages Party block) must be provided
+> since this could be related to final production stage.

 Sending requests to our NDC Gateway